benjaminweymouth/WealthSimpleCaseStudy/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+NOTE: Can use Michael Porter's Five Forces Trend model here.
+Apply to the FinTech Domain.

 * What are the other major companies in this domain?

 ## Results